galaxyproject/galaxy-hub/README.md

 directories map directly onto the URLs.

 You can contribute by simply editing the source page in question via the GitHub web editor.
-For most people, this will create a pull request that will then get reviewed and merged.
+If you need to add a new directory to the file structure, type the desired file path into the new file name field (eg, `foo/file.md`).For most people, this will create a pull request that will then get reviewed and merged.
 After the merge, the content will be live on the website within a few minutes.
 Alternatively, you can edit the file locally (see below).
-Note that if you're wanting to add a new directory to the file structure, you will need to clone the site locally.

 ## Installing the site locally